Peter S. Beagle: Career

-Beagle's work as a screenwriter interrupted his early career direction as a novelist, magazine nonfiction author, and short-story writer.
-But in the mid-'90s he returned to prose fiction of all lengths, and has produced new works at a steady pace since.
-With David Carlson as composer he adapted his story "Come, Lady Death" into the libretto for an opera, The Midnight Angel, which premiered at the Opera Theater of St. Louis in 1993.
+With David Carlson as composer Beagle adapted his story "Come, Lady Death" into the libretto for an opera, The Midnight Angel, which premiered at the Opera Theatre of Saint Louis in 1993.

-In 2005, Beagle published a coda to The Last Unicorn, a novelette entitled Two Hearts, and began work on a full-novel sequel.
-Two Hearts won the most prestigious annual awards, the Hugo Award for Best Novelette in 2006 and the parallel Nebula Award in 2007.
+In 2005, Beagle published a coda to The Last Unicorn, a novelette entitled "Two Hearts", and began work on a full-novel sequel.
+Two Hearts won the Hugo Award for Best Novelette in 2006 and the parallel Nebula Award in 2007.
 It was also nominated as a short fiction finalist for the World Fantasy Award.
 Beagle also received a special Inkpot Award in 2006 for Outstanding Achievement in Science Fiction and Fantasy, and in 2007 the inaugural WSFA Small Press Award for "El Regalo", published in The Line Between (Tachyon Publications).

+He is also a winner of the Jack Trevor Story Cup, also known as the Prix du Goncourt, awarded to an outstanding humorous writer.

 IDW Publishing released a six-issue comic book adaptation of The Last Unicorn beginning in April 2010.
 The collected hardcover edition was released in January 2011, premiering at #2 on the New York Times Hardcover Graphic Novel bestseller list.

 Beagle's 2009 collection of short fiction, We Never Talk About My Brother, was nominated for a World Fantasy Award.

-In 2013, he collaborated with Phildel (a UK musician) on a new track "Dark Water Down", mixing poetry and music.
+In 2013, he collaborated with the musician Phildel on a new track "Dark Water Down", mixing poetry and music.
 They then appeared together at a gig at Cafe Du Nord in San Francisco.

 Dispute with Granada media

-Peter S. Beagle's book The Last Unicorn was made into an animated film of the same name in 1982, based on a screenplay written by Beagle himself.
+Beagle's book The Last Unicorn was made into an animated film of the same name in 1982, based on a screenplay written by Beagle himself.
 In 1979, Beagle had a contract with ITC Entertainment, which entitled Beagle to 5% of the net profits in the animated property, and 5% of the gross revenues from any film-related merchandising.
 Since 1999 this film has been controlled by a British company, Granada Media International (a subsidiary of ITV plc).

 From 2003 through 2011, Beagle was involved in a financial dispute with Granada over nonpayment of contractually due profit and merchandising shares.
 On July 29, 2011, Beagle announced at his Otakon appearance that he and ITV had reached an agreement that was beneficial to all parties, and should please fans of The Last Unicorn.
 On October 14, 2011, at his New York Comic Con appearance, he announced the first results of the deal.

 Dispute with Connor Cochran

 Beagle sued his former manager Connor Cochran in 2015 for $52 million.
-Beagle was represented by Kathleen Hunt.
-In July 2019, in a seventeen page decision, Alameda County Superior Court judge Michael M. Markman found Cochran liable for financial elder abuse, fraud, and breach of fiduciary duty, awarding Beagle $325,000, as well as an additional $7500 for defamation, and an undetermined amount in attorney's fees.
+The Alameda County Superior Court judge Michael M. Markman found Cochran liable for financial elder abuse, fraud, and breach of fiduciary duty, awarding Beagle $325,000, as well as an additional $7500 for defamation, and an undetermined amount in attorney's fees.